 5.2.
 Market Share & Forecast

 5.2.1.
-By Service (Tele-radiology Reading Platform Services {Cloud-based Reading Platform Services, Web-based Reading Platform Services, 3D Lab Imaging Services}, Remote Scanning Services, Consulting Services, Staffing Services {Staffing services for radiologists, Staffing services for radiographers}, Other IT Services {Patient arrival and registration, Workflow Scheduling And Data Entry}, Documentation {Image acquisition, Diagnosis and reporting, Information exchange}, Billing services {Coding, billing, and working denials, Reimbursement from payers})
+By Service (Tele-radiology Reading Platform Services {Cloud-based Reading Platform Services, Web-based Reading Platform Services, 3D Lab Imaging Services}, Remote Scanning Services, Consulting Services, Staffing Services {Staffing services for radiologists, Staffing services for radiographers}, Other IT Services {Patient arrival and registration, Workflow Scheduling And Data Entry}, Documentation {Image acquisition, Diagnosis and reporting, Information exchange}, Billing services {Coding, billing, working denials, Reimbursement from payers})

 5.2.2.
 By Location (Inshore, Offshore, In-house)